soxueren/atsd/docs/rule-engine/README.md

 to `TRUE`, it is maintained in memory with status `OPEN`.
 On subsequent `TRUE` evaluations for the same window, the status is changed to `REPEAT`.
 When the expression finally changes to `FALSE`, the status is set to `CANCEL`.
-The window state is not stored in the database and windows are recreated with new data only if ATSD is restarted.
-Maintaining the status in memory while the condition is `TRUE` enables deduplication and supports flexible action programming.
+The window state is not stored in the database and windows are recreated with new data if ATSD is restarted.
+Maintaining the status in memory while the condition is `TRUE` enables de-duplication and improves throughput.

+## Actions

-For example, some actions can be configured to execute only on `OPEN` status, while others can run on every n-th `REPEAT` occurrence.
+Actions can be programmed to execute on window status changes, for example on `OPEN` status or on every n-th `REPEAT` status occurrence.

 ## Window Types